 They are missionaries with OMS and serve in the following areas:

-Chunillal has been working in Asia planting churches, discipling and training leaders in India.
+Chunillal has been working in Asia planting churches, discipling and training leaders.

 Church Planting - Ukraine

 Brent works in Kiev, Ukraine.
 He is a member of a team involved in evangelism, discipleship and church planting amongst young adults.

 As an Every Community For Christ (ECC) Shepherd he is involved in training and coaching church planters in Estonia and Eastern Europe.

 After teaching at a Seminary in Russia for 13 ½ years, she is now based in Asia overseeing professional development of English teachers in East and Southeast Asia.
 She also trains future missionaries at Eastwest College of Intercultural Studies through:

 - Training students teach and use ESOL on the mission field

 M & A served in Ecuador, as South Island New Zealand Representatives for One Mission Society and in Asia.
 M & A will continue to serve in Ecuador and Asia for 3 months each consecutive year.
 This includes community and family initiatives in the area of agriculture, healthcare, family business training, marriage enrichment, discipleship and leadership training.
 They also mentor pastors and leaders in these countries.